Ch-Kashif171/Kframe-mvc/README.md

     php kframe make:controller ControllerName

-Create migration for new table in "migrations/Migration.php" file and then run following command:
+## Creating and Running Migrations

+To create a new migration file, use:

+    php kframe make:migration create_table_name

+Edit the generated file in the `migrations/` directory to define your schema in the `up()` and `down()` methods.

+Then run all pending migrations with:

     php kframe migration migrate

 # Register Custom Helper:
 For register custom helpers file in framework, make a directory under app, create a php file in this directory then for register this helper globally in framework include name in 'config/app.php' helpers like:
    ```php